Sewing a Galentine Palentine Valentine Pin Cushion + Kit

 Pin Cushion Sachets

 The next little cushions sewn were sachets kept close at hand and worn on my wrist ... filled one with garden-grown lavender & rose petals ...
 I use dried garden herbs (rosemary, sage & citrus leaves & peels.
-They sit in my night table drawer and perfume where I slow stitch myself to sleep at night.
+They sit in my night table drawer and perfume where I've sometimes slow stitched myself to sleep.

 Leave a comment